py1u/ArtrDev/docs/artr-setup/getting_started.md

 This will show you how to set up our technology stack from scratch.

-Here is a list of prerequisites that should be installed:

-Every technology mentioned, I will add a note explaining it.

-**Notice:** This guide will teach you how to set up the tech stack from scratch **for now**.
+**Notice:** I will teach you how to set up the tech stack from scratch.
 Later on ill have a repo that is cloneable with the entire tech stack set up.
 There are still some issues with connecting all the technologies so I will fix that asap!

 Published: 5/21/24
-Updated: 5/25/24
+Updated: 5/27/24

 ## 1. Set Up A Project Directory
 Create a new directory for your project and navigate into it.
 You can name the folder whatever you like so long as you can recognize it.
 I suggest "artr-name-dev" and replace 'name' with your first name'